 Some of the most common FAFSA errors occur when the student and parent mix up their FSA IDs.
 If you don’t want your financial aid to be delayed, it’s extremely important that each parent and each student create his or her own FSA ID and that they do not share it with ANYONE, not even with each other.

 The 2021–22 FAFSA form launched Oct.
 1!
 It’s always best to complete the FAFSA form as soon as possible because some states and schools run out of financial aid early and have limited funds.
 Don’t wait until the last minute to apply!

-- Click “I am the student.”
+- If you are the student: Click “I am the student.”
 Enter your FSA ID username and password, and click “Next.”

-- Click “I am a parent, preparer, or student from a Freely Associated State.”
+- If you are the parent: Click “I am a parent, preparer, or student from a Freely Associated State.”
 Provide the student’s name, Social Security number, and date of birth, and click “Next.”

 Choose which FAFSA form you’d like to complete:

 - 2021–22 FAFSA form if you will be attending college between July 1, 2021, and June 30, 2022.

 - 2020–21 FAFSA form if you will be attending college between July 1, 2020, and June 30, 2021.